Siege of Aspis

-The siege of Aspis or Clupea was fought in 255BC between Carthage and the Roman Republic.
+The siege of Aspis or Clupea was fought in 256 BC between Carthage and the Roman Republic.
 It was the first fighting on African land during the First Punic War.

 Background

-After defeating the Carthaginian navy sent to stop them from reaching Africa at the battle of Cape Ecnomus, the Romans landed close to Aspis, to the south of Carthage.
+After defeating the Carthaginian navy sent to stop them from reaching Africa at the Battle of Cape Ecnomus, the Romans landed close to Aspis, to the south of Carthage.

 Battle

 The Romans moved to besiege Aspis by building a trench and palisade to defend their ships.
 Carthage was not yet prepared to fight on land and the city fell after the garrison made a short resistance.
 By taking Clupea, the Romans controlled the area of land opposite to Carthage and secured their rear in order to scour the enemy before them.
 The Romans forced Aspis to surrender, and having left in their place a proper garrison, they sent some messengers to Rome to inform them of their success and to receive instructions on the next measures to be pursued.
 They then decamped with all their forces, and marched through the country to plunder it.